hotstaff/qc/README.md

 Quantum Calculator with QISKit.

+## Note

+**At this time, the program no longer works properly due to specification changes of QISkit.**

+There are plans to correspond current specification soon.

 ## Overview

 It is possible to add a natural number expressed by n Qubits.
 Since the result also needs to be represented by n Qubits, if it is more than n Qubits it will be Over Range (OR).
 The H button means that the Hadamard gate acts on the input gate, at that time the input gate simultaneously shows the state of (0, 1, 2, ... , 2^n-1), which enables quantum parallel computation.